virtual-labs/vlabs-systems/src/systems-engineer-role/ci-cd-pipeline.md

 - **Lessons Learned**:
   1. Regularly monitor build statuses after code changes to catch errors early.
   2. Validate JSON files before pushing code to minimize issues related to malformed files.
-  3. Do not rename the files of index.html.
+  3. Do not rename the `index.html` file.

 #### Q) Pipeline worked in the last iteration but not working in this iteration.
 Why?
 (JSON)
   - Verify that your workflow file ([`.github/workflows/deployment-script.yml`](https://github.com/virtual-labs/exp-bubble-sort-iiith/blob/main/.github/workflows/deployment-script.yml) or a similar name) is correctly set up and has no syntax errors.
 Ensure the file structure, event triggers, job steps, and actions are adequately defined.